PrinciplesDotDev/principles/software-must-be-easy-to-debug.md

 ## Why

 * Time is reduced in fixing a problem.
-A problem that can be understood without difficulty allows the developer to fix it rapidly, which greatly increases developer productivity.
+A problem that can be understood without difficulty allows the developer to fix it rapidly, which increases developer productivity.
 * Frustration is reduced. *Friction* caused by not understanding a problem leads to frustration for the developer.

 ## How